hegworks/tanim/docs/ui-shortcuts.md

 Guide to using the Tanim timeline editor interface, keyboard shortcuts, and mouse interactions.

-> [!CAUTION]
-> This file is a WIP & and will be completed soon.

 ## Overview

 The Tanim editor provides a timeline-based interface for creating and editing animations.
-This guide covers the UI layout, controls, and shortcuts for efficient workflow.

 ![](media/20260125135208.png)